Hiring

 Making an Offer

-Once you’ve selected your top candidate, the offer process begins.
+Once you have selected your top candidate, the offer process begins.

 Negotiation Tactics: Be prepared to negotiate on salary, benefits, and other terms.
 Understand what the market rate is for the position, and be flexible within reasonable limits to ensure the offer is attractive.